-1.)
-Crowded Teeth
+1. Crowded Teeth

-2.)
-Spaces between Teeth
+2. Spaces Between Teeth

-Closing the gaps in your smile is more than just a cosmetic concern, it’ll also help protect your oral health.
-If your teeth are widely spaced apart, food particles can get stuck along your gums to cause bad breath, gum disease, and other issues.
+Plaque and tartar love to hide in between teeth, especially if they’re irregularly spaced.
+If your teeth are widely spaced apart, food particles can get stuck along your gums.
+This causes bad breath, gum disease, and other issues.

 Do your bottom teeth sometimes bite into the roof of your mouth or completely disappear with your bite?
 If so, you may have a pronounced .

 Do your lower teeth overlap your top front teeth when you smile?
-If so, you may have an underbite our dentist orthodontist can correct.
+If so, you may have an that our dentist orthodontist can correct.